 EYFS Phonics and

 At NCS we believe that it is crucial for children to develop a life-long love of reading.
 We understand that reading consists of two dimensions: language comprehension and word reading.
 To develop language comprehension (necessary for both reading and writing) we regularly talk with children about the world around them and the books (stories and non-fiction) they read.
 We also enjoy rhymes, poems and songs together.

-In Nursery children develop their phonological awareness through taking part in adult-led activities which promote listening skills and Phase 1 letters and sounds.
-Through these activities’ pupils develop their auditory discrimination, and auditory memory.
+In Nursery children develop their phonological awareness through taking part in adult-led activities which promote listening skills.
+We also use Phase 1 of the Supersonic Phonic Friends scheme, which is the phonics scheme used in Reception and Key Stage 1.
+Through these activities pupils develop their auditory discrimination, and auditory memory.
 Activities to progress children’s phonological awareness and interest in sounds are embedded prior to the introduction of systematic phonics teaching in Reception.

 Children will hear stories from the EYFS 'Core book' list read fluently and without interruption daily.
 These texts will be read repeatedly throughout the year to support the development of vocabulary, language structures and foster a passion for reading.